0j-xie0/jxea-express-mongo-api/README.md

 •Install NodeJS v12.x.x
 •Install MongoDB v4.2.x
 •Clone this repo to your computer
-•Open terminal and navigate to repo directory
+•Open a terminal and navigate to repo directory
 •Install the required dependecies with: npm install

 # Usage